Can I Bring a Heating Pad on a Plane? Yes! TSA and Custom Rules

 1.1 Are Heating Pads Allowed in Carry-On Bags?

-- Electric heating pads with cords are permitted, but you must remove them from your bag during screening if requested.
+- Electric heating pads with cords are permitted, though TSA may ask you to remove them from your bag during screening for a closer look.

 - Battery-powered heating pads are also allowed, but the batteries must meet TSA battery guidelines.
 Lithium-ion batteries must be carried in your carry-on bag and cannot exceed 100 watt-hours (Wh) for individual batteries.
 Learn more about bringing lithium batteries on an airplane.